rkirov/blog/content/posts/incremental_computation_2.md

 We have been focusing on a single function so far.
 Extending the framework to multiple distinct functions is straight forward.
-Graphically, a function call was treated as a single node, but if it is an incremental computation we can embedded its own graph into the node to form one bigger computation graph.
+Graphically, a function call was treated as a single node, but if it is an incremental computation we can embedded its own graph into another node to form one bigger computation graph.

 The question of multiple calls into the same function, especially recursively might give us a pause.
 Say we want to make the following recursive function